Parikshit-Wayal/AWS-Projects/Project1/README.md

 - Connected to two EC2 instances via **SSH using PowerShell**.
 - Manually applied CPU stress to simulate high load.
+- commands which are used for manual load.
+   - sudo yum install stress -y
+   - stress --cpu 8 --timeout 60
 -  ![](./Images/3Stress.png)
 - Observed that when CPU crossed threshold, **Auto Scaling launched a third instance** automatically.
 -   ![](./Images/4.png)